The Horton-Strahler number of Galton-Watson trees with possibly infinite variance: Distribution of the Horton--Strahler number of Galton--Watson trees

 by (\ref{convex_tool_1}) and (\ref{convex_tool_2}).
 This easily entails (\ref{heightcond}) since $\ln (1\! -\! x) \leq -x$ for all $x\in [0, 1)$. \end{proof}

-\noi Although Proposition \ref{maj_hauteur_selon_H_general} holds under the sole assumption that $\mu$ satisfies (\ref{critimu}), its application requires knowing the behavior of the tail of the height $|\tau|$ of the $\GW(\mu)$-tree $\tau$.
-When $\mu$ belongs to the domain of attraction of a stable law of index $\alpha\in(1,2]$, Proposition \ref{lockemp} $(iv)$ provides such information, and then Proposition \ref{maj_hauteur_selon_H_general} entails the following more convenient result. \begin{corollary} Let $\tau$ be a $\GW(\mu)$-tree where $\mu$ satisfies (\ref{critimu}) and belongs to the domain of attraction of a stable law of index $\alpha\in(1,2]$.
-Recall $\psi$ from (\ref{psi_def}) and $q_n$ from (\ref{qndef}).
-There exists a constant $C_\mu\in(0,\infty)$ that only depends on $\mu$ such that for all integers $n ,m \in \mathbb N$, it holds
+\noi Although Proposition~\ref{maj_hauteur_selon_H_general} holds under the sole assumption that $\mu$ is critical and non-trivial, its application requires knowing the behavior of the tail of the height of the $\GW(\mu)$-tree.
+When $\mu$ is in the domain of attraction of a stable law of index $\alpha\!\in\!(1,2]$, Proposition~\ref{lockemp} $(iv)$ provides such information, and Proposition~\ref{maj_hauteur_selon_H_general} then yields the more convenient result below. \begin{corollary} Let $\tau$ be a $\GW(\mu)$-tree.
+Assume that $\mu$ is critical and non-trivial.
+If $\mu$ belongs to the domain of attraction of a stable law of index $\alpha\in(1,2]$, then there exists a constant $C_\mu\in(0,\infty)$ that only depends on $\mu$ such that for all integers $n ,m \in \mathbb N$,